jokane/clip/docs/user.rst

 User guide
 ==========

-These are the functions most likely to be useful to users.
+These are the parts of the library most likely to be useful to users.
-Each one returns a Clip object.
-[#f1]_
+Most are functions that return a Clip object [#f1]_; others are for saving or previewing completed clips.

 .. toctree::
    :glob: